-From a position near an IDLING LUXURY BUS, Boland speaks his mike.
+From a position near an IDLING LUXURY BUS, Boland speaks into his mike.

--- where the Springbok flight has just landed.
+BOLAND BOTHA -- where the Springbok flight has just landed.

 ON THE APRON, the team disembarks.

 The boys are dressed in Springbok blazers, slacks and ties.
 A magnificent sight.
 Gladiators in top shape, faces appropriately stern.